Scottish republicanism: British republicanism

 Another concept for Scotland becoming a republic is through reform of the United Kingdom's constitutional status from a constitutional monarchy to a republican constitution.
 There is not an explicit link with British unionism, as this tends to advocate the Union of Crowns.
-This is a form of British republicanism which is supported by English politicians such as Dennis Skinner and Jeremy Corbyn, and advocacy groups such as Republic.
+This is a form of British republicanism, which is the majority position among English republicans; politicians like Dennis Skinner and Jeremy Corbyn and the advocacy group Republic have all expressed preference for this.
 There is no mainstream support for this concept in any Scottish political parties, and it remains a personal position, unlike support for an independent Scottish republic which does have party support.

-Adam Tomkins is an example of a republican who supports a reformed Britain without monarchy, however his opinion shifted after being elected for the Scottish Conservative & Unionist Party who are ardent supporters of the monarchy.
-Another example is Scottish Labour MSPs Katy Clark and Mercedes Villalba who advocate for abolishing the Monarchy across the UK as well as radical constitutional reform.
+Adam Tomkins was a republican who supported a reformed Britain without monarchy, but his opinion shifted after being elected for the firmly monarchist Scottish Conservative & Unionist Party.
+Additionally, Scottish Labour MSPs Katy Clark and Mercedes Villalba advocate for abolishing the Monarchy across the UK as well as radical constitutional reform.
 The Scottish campaign group Our Republic also contains several members who support Scotland remaining in a reformed Union.